Vovan675/Solis/README.md

 ### GPU-driven culling

 Culling happens on the GPU.
 Instances are expanded into per-meshlet work items, each meshlet gets frustum + backface + occlusion tested, and survivors are appended into an indirect buffer.
-There is no per-object CPU draw submission - the whole scene renders as a handful of indirect dispatches.
+There is no heavy per-object work on the CPU - the whole scene renders as a handful of indirect dispatches.

 ### Two-pass HiZ occlusion